 Select the My flows menu.

-Select the flow you just created to see how it works.
+Select the flow you just created and click Edit to see how it works.

-You should see a green check mark, which indicates that the flow succeeded.
+Send an email with an attachment, or have another user send an email with an attachment.
+You then should see a green check mark, which indicates that the flow succeeded.

 Select Edit to see how the flow is defined.